 A former educator who spent years in classrooms building confidence in young people, Jamie now brings that same care to her sets and collaborations.
 Her artistry is rooted in community; she believes the best work is made in environments where people feel seen, safe, and valued.

-Jamie is the co-owner of 22nd & Story, the founder of the Production in Black nonprofit arm, and the creator behind Rendr.24 and Notes to Self, a soft space for reflective storytelling.
+Jamie is the co-owner of 22nd & Story, the founder of Production in Black the nonprofit arm, and the creator of Notes to Self — a soft, cinematic room for reflection, honesty, and becoming—her peace.
 Whether she’s directing a film, capturing a live show, producing for a creative team, or documenting a feeling in real time, her mission remains the same:

 Make work that feels.